github/developer.github.com/content/changes/2014-04-22-gist-api-now-truncating-large-files.md

 ### Getting the full content for truncated files

 We recognize that sometimes you'll still want the full content for a file, even if it's too large to get returned in the standard Gist API response.
-In those cases, simply make a request to the URL specified in the `raw_url` attribute, and you'll receive the complete content for that file.
+For files under 10 megabytes, simply make a request to the URL specified in the `raw_url` attribute, and you'll receive the complete content for that file.
+For larger files you'll need to clone the gist locally via the ```git_pull_url``` to access the full file contents.

 If you have any questions, don’t hesitate to [get in touch][contact].